Strong Kato limit can be branching: Introduction

+A strong Kato bound is weaker than previous curvature assumptions considered in the study of Gromov--Hausdorff limits.
+Indeed, by \eqref{eq:Ricci}, it is implied by a uniform Ricci curvature lower bound.
+It also follows from a uniform smallness assumption on the $L^p$ norm of $\Ricm$ for some $p>n/2$, as introduced by P.~Petersen and G.~Wei; see \cite{RoseStollmann,CarronRose} or Lemma \ref{lem:LpSK}.
+However, Kato potentials that do not lie in any such $L^p$ exist in $\mathbb{R}^n$ \cite{Bsimon}.

-In \cite{CMT,CMT2, CMT23}, we describe analytic and geometric properties of Gromov-Hausdorff limits of sequences of complete Riemannian manifolds whose Ricci curvature is uniformly controlled in a Kato class.
-There are several types of Ricci curvature controls in the Kato class which lead to different conclusions.
-The richer description was obtained for the so-called non-collapsed strong Kato limits.
-A non-collapsed strong Kato limit is a pointed metric space $(X,d,o)$ for which there exist $v>0$, a non-decreasing function $f\colon [0,T]\rightarrow [0,+\infty)$ such that and a sequence of pointed Riemannian manifolds $\{(M_\ell^n,g_\ell,o_\ell)\}_\ell$ such that for any $\ell$:
+In \cite{CMT,CMT2, CMT23}, we described analytic and geometric properties of Gromov--Hausdorff limits of sequences of Riemannian manifolds with a uniform Kato bound.
+The richest structure theory applies to the class of non-collapsed strong Kato limits, namely pointed metric spaces $(X,\dist,o)$ that arise as pointed Gromov-Hausdorff limits of sequences $\{(M_\ell^n,g_\ell,o_\ell)\}_\ell$ satisfying a uniform strong Kato bound and a non-collapsing hypothesis, that is, there exists $v>0$ such that for all $\ell$,

-with $\{(M_\ell^n,g_\ell,o_\ell)\}_\ell$ converging in pointed Gromov-Hausdorff topology to $(X,d,o)$.
-Our structure results recover the ones of J.~Cheeger and T.H.~ Colding \cite{ChCo97,ChCo00}, and in particular we showed that the volume converges to the $n-$dimensional Hausdorff measure of $(X,d)$.
-In \cite{CMT23}, it was furthermore shown that $(X,d,\cH^n)$ is bilipschitz to a metric measure space satisfying an $\text{RCD}$ condition.

-Hence non-collapsed strong Kato limits and $\text{RCD}$ spaces share many properties.
-It is therefore natural to investigate the possible geometric differences between these classes of metric spaces.
-Recently, refining earlier results of T.H.~Colding and A.~Naber for Ricci limits \cite{Colding_2012,Colding_2013}, Q.~Deng has shown that $\text{RCD}$ spaces are non branching \cite{Deng}.